Emma Jaskaniec

-Emma Katherine Jaskaniec (born May 17, 2001) is an American professional soccer player who plays as a midfielder or forward for Spokane Zephyr FC of the USL Super League.
-She played college soccer for the Wisconsin Badgers before being selected by the Utah Royals in the second round of the 2024 NWSL Draft.
+Emma Katherine Jaskaniec (born May 17, 2001) is an American professional soccer player who plays as a midfielder for USL Super League club DC Power FC.
+She played college soccer for the Wisconsin Badgers and was selected by the Utah Royals in the second round of the 2024 NWSL Draft.

 Early life

-Jaskaniec grew up in Menomonee Falls, Wisconsin, where she attended Menomonee Falls High School.
+Jaskaniec was born and raised in Menomonee Falls, Wisconsin, where she attended Menomonee Falls High School.
 She began playing soccer at age five, eventually joining local club team FC Milwaukee (now FC Wisconsin) in the Elite Clubs National League.
 Jaskaniec was invited to ECNL national training camps in two separate years.
 She was also invited to train with Paris Saint-Germain and Manchester City in 2018 as part of the clubs' Integrated Training Camp.
 In 2018, Jaskaniec was named the ECNL U17 Midwest Conference Player of the Year.

 College career

 At age 14, Jaskaniec committed to the University of Wisconsin–Madison.
 She graduated a year early and started playing with the Wisconsin Badgers in 2019.
 In her first year with the Bulldogs, she played in all but one of the team's games on their way to a Big Ten regular-season title.
 She scored her first college goal on September 29, 2019, in a 3–0 win over Penn State.
 Jaskaniec started all of Wisconsin's games in her sophomore and junior year.
 She was on track to continuing the streak in 2022 before picking up a season-ending injury during a match on October 13.

 Despite being sidelined for the remainder of her senior year, Jaskaniec was named the Big Ten Midfielder of the Year and included in the All-American Second Team.
 In 2023, she returned to the field for her final college season as a redshirt senior.
 After leading the team in points and scoring 9 goals in the final 10 games of the season, Jaskaniec was named to the All-Big Ten and All-Region first teams.
 She left Wisconsin with 91 appearances and 37 goals recorded.